 After processing, the module returned this output information:

 An error may occur during the scenario run.
 For example, if you delete the Dropbox folder that you have set as the target folder in the module setting, the scenario will terminate with an error message.
-For more information, please see the Error processing help guide.
+For more information on this and to learn how to handle errors, please see the Error processing help guide.